aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.2 Advanced Learning Algorithms/Week 4/Important Concepts/1. Random Forest/readme.md

     - Build a decision tree using the selected samples and features.
 Repeat this process to grow multiple trees.
     - For prediction, aggregate the predictions of all trees (e.g., for classification, use majority voting; for regression, use averaging).

-## Implementing a Simple Cersion of The Random Forest algorithm in Python
+## Implementing a Simple Version of The Random Forest algorithm in Python

 ```Python
 # Import necessary libraries